sej2020/Diffusion-TS-Storage/README.md

 ### How to Use the Training API

 The training API can be used to train a model on any dataset you would like that fits into RAM.
 Please follow the data formatting requirements in the README file in the `data/` folder.
 You can find the training script at `src/actions/train.py`.
-The global configuration for the training API is determined by the `config/train_config.yaml` file, but please do not edit any of the `diffusion` or `model` fields in the config at this moment, because flexible model configuration has not been implemented yet.
+To use this API, you will have to make a training configuration yaml file and put it in the `config/` folder.
+A couple sample training config files and a README are provided for reference.

 The training API is accessible as a command line utility with the following usage:

 ```
-usage: python -m src.actions.train [-h] --dataset DATASET --save_folder SAVE_FOLDER [--device DEVICE] [--compression COMPRESSION]
+usage: python -m src.actions.train [-h] --save_folder SAVE_FOLDER --config CONFIG
-                [--feature_retention_strategy {pca components,pca loadings,moments}] [--history_block_size {1,2,4,8,16,32,64,128,256}]
-                [--model_param_proportion MODEL_PARAM_PROPORTION] [--history_to_feature_ratio HISTORY_TO_FEATURE_RATIO] [--window_length WINDOW_LENGTH]
-                [--data_dayfirst]

 Training a model

 options:
   -h, --help            show this help message and exit
-  --dataset DATASET     Please provide the dataset name (e.g. electricity, weather, etc.)
   --save_folder SAVE_FOLDER
-                        The folder where the model and mask will be stored
+                        The folder name where the model and mask will be stored
-  --device DEVICE       The device to use for training
+  --config CONFIG       The name of the config file to use for training.
+Should be in the config folder.
-  --compression COMPRESSION
-                        The fraction of original dataset that we keep
-  --feature_retention_strategy {pca components,pca loadings,moments}
-                        The strategy for selecting features to retain as conditional data
-  --history_block_size {1,2,4,8,16,32,64,128,256}
-                        The number of continuous time points in every slize of retained historical data.
-This will not change the total number of historical
-                        data points that are preserved
-  --model_param_proportion MODEL_PARAM_PROPORTION
-                        To compress the data, some of the info will be preserved as model weights, while some of the info will be conditional data.
-This is the
-                        proportion of the retained info that will persist as model parameters (thereby determining model size) vs. conditional data.
-E.g. 1/2
-                        means that half of the memory dedicated to this compressed data will be model weights, while half will be real data.
-  --history_to_feature_ratio HISTORY_TO_FEATURE_RATIO
-                        The ratio of preserved points in the data coming from time slices (historical data) vs features
-  --window_length WINDOW_LENGTH
-                        The time dimension of the training window
-  --data_dayfirst       Whether your data csv has the day as the first element in the date string
 ```

 ### Acknowledgements